One Voice. Where Incredible Comes to Play A Theatrical Display directed by Miriam Handler, Now Onscreen - The Yeshiva World

 How does she expect the show will be received?
 “I think that women of all ages will be blown away,” Miriam tells us.
 “It’s an incredible show, with a combination of everything.
 Comedy scenes, musicals, dance numbers and special features, all tied together by a beautiful theme of achdus, and the power of everyone’s individual strengths.
 It’s going to be a lot of fun, BE”H!
 I hope that in lieu of seeing the glowing faces of a live audience, I’ll get tons of emails saying how much everyone enjoyed One Voice!”

 One Voice is set to premiere on Sunday, January 17th.
 Join us from the comfort of your own home, for only $36 per viewing pass.
-Tickets are available for purchase on www.onevoiceproduction.com.
-Stay tuned!
+Tickets are available for purchase on https://onevoiceproduction.com